History of the Margarita cocktail

 Shortly after, in the 19th August 1936 edition of the Syracuse Herald (pg.
 24, col. 3), an advertisement for Leo Lighter and His All-Girl Band mentions "Syracuse's newest and refreshing drink Tequila Daisy".
 If Leo Lighter and His All-Girl Band and Tequila Daisies weren't enough, the ad also promises "Eddie Vanzill" the "Dancing Waiter" as an "Added Attraction".

-The 1937 Café Royal Cocktail Book by William J. Tarling includes a British ancestor of the Margarita called a Picador.
+The 1937 Café Royal Cocktail Book by William James "Billy" Tarling includes the British ancestor of the Margarita called a Picador.
 This predates the first known mention of the Margarita by 16 years with the recipe in proportions identical to that recognised today as a Margarita.
 So, the Margarita is obviously a British invention.
 Hoorah!

 1937 Café Royal Cocktail Book

 The same ingredients in the Picador appear in the first-known recipe for a Tequila Sour which appears in the Sours section of New York bartender Charlie Connolly's 1939 The World Famous Cotton Club: 1939 Book of Mixed Drinks.

 TequilaCharlie Conolly, 1939